-We select three committee members for each of our six content category areas (IT, leadership, program, fundraising, marketing, communications, and tactical).
+We select three committee members for each of our six content category areas (IT, leadership, program, fundraising, marketing, and communications, and sprint).
 Committee members then make meaningful contributions in three areas:

 - Desired topics: Committee members help identify critical and desired topics within their respective areas prior to opening up the process for gathering publicly submitted proposals.
 This provides guidance on the topics that interested session presenters can address in their applications.

 - Reviewing proposals: Committee members review proposals within their respective area and identify those that meet the needs of a balanced, content-rich agenda.